burhan1997/The-Weather-Application/README.md

 ## Project Overview

 This weather application is designed to provide users with accurate and real-time weather information.
-Users can access current weather conditions.
+Users can access current weather condition.
 As soon as we find a location that we want it'll show us the status give us an icon as well as our wind speed, temperature and precipitation.
+When the user enters our website, they can indent the city they want.
+At the same time, a photo of the indented city is adapted to the background.
+With the Toggle option, allows users to switch between metric and imperial units (e.g., Celsius and Fahrenheit, and the wind speed in km/h or mph).
+It triggers a new fetch of weather data with the selected unit.

 ## Project Requirements